nicole5978/kagi-fe-demo/README.md

 # Kagi FE Demo Project

-In this repository, I completed two tasks as an assessment for a Kagi FE role.

 ## Task 1

 Create a recipe widget that conditionally shows "Show More/Less" toggle depending on whether the number of ingredients exceed 10.
 The toggle should expand and collapse the card without any JavaScript.